Projects in Eswatini

 Global Health Service Partnership

-In 2016, the Global Health Service Partnership (GHSP) program was introduced in Swaziland.
+In 2016, the Global Health Service Partnership (GHSP) program was introduced in Eswatini.
 GHSP helps address critical shortages of health care professionals globally by sending highly qualified physicians and nurses to work alongside local medical and nursing faculty to build institutional capacity and help strengthen the quality of medical and nursing education.
 Founded in 2012, GHSP is a collaboration of the Peace Corps, the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), and Seed Global Health.
 GHSP places volunteer physicians and nurses as faculty for one-year rotations in medical and nursing schools, alongside faculty counterparts, to address the persistent shortage of healthcare professionals.
-The first group of six volunteer nurse educators work alongside faculty at the University of Swaziland and Southern Africa Nazarene University to support in the improvement of the quality of nursing education in Swaziland.

 Youth in Development